senarvi/theanolm/docs/applying.rst

         --output-file 1best.ref --output ref \
         --nnlm-weight 0.5 --lm-scale 14.0

-Because the context length is not limited in recurrent neural networks, exhaustive search of word lattices would be too expensive.
-The parameter ``--max-tokens-per-node`` can be used to specify how many best tokens (partial paths) to retain after traversing a node.
+In principle, the context length is not limited in recurrent neural networks, so an exhaustive search of word lattices would be too expensive.
+There are three parameters that constrain the search space by pruning unlikely tokens (partial hypotheses).
+These are:

+--max-tokens-per-node : N
+  Retain at most N tokens at each node.
+Limiting the number of tokens is very effective in cutting the computational cost.
 Higher values mean higher probability of finding the best path, but also higher computational cost.
+A good starting point is 64.

+--beam : logprob
+  Specifies the maximum log probability difference to the best token at a given time.
+Beam pruning starts to have effect when the beam is smaller than 1000, but the effect on word error rate is small before the beam is smaller than 500.

+--recombination-order : N
+  When two tokens have identical history up to N previous words, keep only the best token.
+This means effectively that we assume that the influence of a word is limited to the probability of the next N words.
+Recombination seems to have little effect on word error rate before N is closer to 20.

 The work can be divided to several jobs for a compute cluster, each processing the same number of lattices.
 For example, the following SLURM job script would